 No matter the reason, CBT is an effective therapy service that we offer our patients at Greater Boston Rehab Centers.
-Our extensive recovery system serves clinically-based addiction therapy programs, highlighting cognitive behavioral therapy, in the Boston metro and surrounding areas.
-Cognitive-behavioral therapy is a form of therapy we are proud to offer.
+Our extensive recovery system serves clinically-based addiction therapy programs, highlighting cognitive-behavioral therapy and other forms of addiction therapy in Massachusetts.
+CBT is a form of therapy we are proud to offer.
 It can be instrumental in recovery alongside our Boston area drug rehab center.
 If you are ready for change and need assistance rebuilding your life and restoring hope in it, call us now at 877.920.6583.

 During the course of CBT therapy, a person can educate themselves in their personal behaviors and then learn the proper coping mechanisms to react positively in future situations.
 Some of the techniques that are taught in CBT therapy are as listed: